OpenMediaVault-Plugin-Developers/installScript/README.md

 - Please use a new SD card if installing on an arm/sbc device.
 - This script will install openmediavault, omv-extras, and flashmemory.
 If you already have openmediavault installed don't worry, your openmediavault will be preserved, only the not installed will be added to the system.
 - Installing OMV with a desktop environment is NOT supported.
 Please read the forum for the many reasons why.
+- This script may alter previous network setups.
+This has a greater chance of breaking wifi setup.
+Please the install manual for more help - https://wiki.omv-extras.org/

 ### Notes
 - This script will always install